 Changing session targeting & tracking settings

-- Capture sessions shorter than 30 seconds: toggling this on allows Hotjar to capture Recordings shorter than 30 seconds.
+- Capture sessions shorter than 30 seconds: Allow Hotjar to capture Recordings shorter than 30 seconds.
 Otherwise, those sessions will be ignored.

-- Tracking URL changes: this allows you to set how Hotjar tracks page URLs, and is primarily used with single-page applications.
+- Tracking URL changes: Determine which way Hotjar should evaluate URLs on your site.
+This is primarily used with single-page applications.
 Learn more about URL tracking settings.

-- Allowed iframe domains: Hotjar cannot track iframe content, though you can configure whether self-hosted iframes appear inside the Recording player or in a Heatmap.
+- Allowed iframe domains: Allow self-hosted iframes to appear inside the Recording player or in a Heatmap.
 Note that there are significant limitations around the use of iframes with Hotjar.
 Learn more about iframes in Recordings, or iframes in Heatmaps.

 Data suppression prevents Hotjar from gathering personally-identifying information (PII) from your users.
 Since every site potentially has different types of PII content, Hotjar offers a range of settings.
 Learn more about data suppression in Hotjar.